jeremytammik/tbc/a/2019_cefsharp_roundtrip.md

     }
 </pre>

-So, to use it make, an `index.html` and submit the path to it in the browser address.
+So, to use it, make an `index.html` and submit the path to it in the browser address.

 The Test webpage look like this: